 When will Fanatics launch an IPO?

-Fanatics didn't have an IPO on the calendar as of mid-2024.
+Fanatics didn't have an upcoming IPO on the calendar as of mid-2025.
 However, the company was taking steps toward an IPO.
-It hired Andrew Low Ah Kee as the CEO of its merchandise business in September 2023 and hired the former head of Meta's (META -0.3%) investor relations, Deborah Crawford, earlier in the year to be its first head of investors.
+It hired Andrew Low Ah Kee as the CEO of its merchandise business in September 2023.
+The company also hired the former head of Meta's (META -1.35%) investor relations, Deborah Crawford, earlier that year to be its first head of investors.

-Although the CFO didn't comment on the exact timing of an IPO, he said back in 2023 that it would be in the medium term, possibly within 12 to 24 months, based on the state of its business, the markets, and its goals.
-That suggests an IPO could come sooner rather than later.
+The CFO didn't comment on the exact timing of an IPO.
+He said back in 2023 that it would be in the medium term, possibly within 12 to 24 months, based on the state of its business, the markets, and its goals.
+However, given that the company wasn't actively preparing to go public in mid-2025, it could be a while before we see a Fanatics IPO.

 How to invest